 Room Notes

-Events Suite - Entrance to suite of event spaces/meeting rooms etc should
+e to suite of event spaces/meeting rooms etc should

 front of the Pavilion and separate from visitor

 experience.

 Events

 Space/Exhibition

 Meeting Rooms

 VIP Lounge

 Reception

 Toilets

-Commercial Activities - Restaurant, bar and shop combined should not
+- Restaurant, bar and shop combined should not

-exceed 20% of overall of overed floor space.
+exceed 20% of overall

 Should be located next to the exit of the visitor

 Restaurant experience and accessible directly from the concourse

 Kitchen Suitable size to serve a restaurant as outlined above

 A space within/adjacent to the restaurant to serve

 Bar drinks with indoor and outdoor seating space.

 Should be located next to the exit of the visitor

 Shop experience and accessible directly from the concourse

-Staff Areas - Staff space es and "Back of House" areas should be separate
+Staff Areas - Staff space from "Front of House" ces and "Back of House" areas should be separate

-from "Front of House" a areas.
+areas.

 Office

-Changing Rooms (M&F)
+Changing Rooms

+(M&F)

 Staff Room

-Other
+Other Will and a section of the section of the section of

-Will need practical storage spaces near the restaurant and event spaces, particularly for the storage of
+Will need practical storage spaces near the restaurant

+Storago and event spaces, particularly for the storage of furniture.
-Storage furniture.

-Large enough to house your content concepts which
+Storage Large enough to house your content concepts which

 Public exhibition can include indoor and outdoor spaces.

-10m at the front of the building, 1m on each side and at
+1 dono Cambidon 10m at the front of the building, 1m on each side and at

 Non-build zone the rear.

 Plant Room

 Staircases/lifts/corridors

+Ctan bases/into/corridors